I miss radio.

 Who am I?
 Well, I'm a journalist based in the Toronto area.
 I've had the pleasure in participating in radio at many levels - as a broadcaster (at CING-FM Burlington, Ont. (aircheck in Real Audio here and MP3 here), CFMU Hamilton, Ont. (aircheck in Real Audio here and MP3 here), as an operator (at CKFH Toronto), as a editor-reporter (35 years at The Canadian Press/Broadcast News), as a historian (Rock Radio Scrapbook), as a DXer (former member of the National Radio Club with nearly 500 AM catches and over 200 FM catches) and as a collector of airchecks, books and radio memorabilia.

 Let's face it, I love radio!
 I've had two books published - What Time of Day Was That? from Fitzhenry and Whiteside Publishers and Fifteen Minutes of Fame from Red Deer Press.
-A more complete biography of your curator can be found here.
+A more detailed biography of your curator can be found here.

 There's something special about radio - it's immediate, it involves real people and there is a certain air of mystery to it - you have to use your imagination.
 With the trend to today's cookie-cutter, predictable radio, I believe it's important to keep the legacy of the great radio of the past alive.
 That's what this page is about.